glpi-project/doc-install/source/install/index.rst

 .. note::

-   There ara many other configuration directives availaible, the ones we talked about are the main ones to take into account for a more secure installation.
+   There are many other configuration directives available, the ones we talked about are the main to take into account for a more secure installation.

 Directories choice is entirely up to you; the following example will follow the `FHS <http://www.pathname.com/fhs/>`_ recommandations.